Snapchat/camera-kit-reference/samples/android/camerakit-sample-basic/README.md

 # Camera Kit Basic Sample

-This example app shows how to implement Camera Kit in the most simplistic way.
-Whether you are
+This example app shows the most simplistic Camera Kit implementation, applying a single lens.

-building a brand new app or integrating Camera Kit in your existing app, this
-could be the starting point from where you can build custom UX or logics around Camera Kit.
+Whether you are building a brand new app or integrating Camera Kit in your existing app, this could be the starting point from where you can build custom UX or logics around Camera Kit.

 We recommend you to add error handling, capture and share buttons on top of this app.

 ## Build

+1) Open project's `AndroidManifest.xml` file and update value for `com.snap.camerakit.api.token` This can be found under IDs and Tokens in your [Lenses Portal](https://my-lenses.snapchat.com/) (Under the apps tab).
+2) Within the `sample/basic/MainActivity.kt` file, update the values for `LENS_GROUP_ID` and `LENS_ID` with your desired lens, also retrieved from the Lenses Portal.

-Open project's `gradle.properties` file and enter values for `com.snap.camerakit.api.token` from [Snap Kit Developer Portal](https://snapkit.com/manage)  and `com.snap.camerakit.lenses.group.id` from  your [My Lenses Portal](https://my-lenses.snapchat.com/) (Under the apps tab).
-After that to build,  install and launch  the `camerakit-sample-basic` on a connected device follow one of the following options:
+To build, install and launch the `camerakit-sample-basic` on a connected device follow one of the following options:

 ### Command Line